How Much is 1TB Bandwidth in the Real World?

 Also, note that the extent to which people submit comments will affect your bandwidth as well.
-Although it is on “their end,” on the client side, they are still updating your database on your server.
-However, that is usually only an issue on sites that have a heavy interactive focus, such as forums.
+Although it is on “their end” on the client-side, they are still updating your database on your server.
+However, that is usually only an issue on sites with a heavy interactive focus, such as forums.
 The same would apply, to a greater degree, if you have a site to which users can post their own files.
 YouTube, for example, must have an extreme amount of bandwidth to allow both downloading and uploading of relatively large files.

 Cloud server for 1 terabyte hosting